jenwei/data-science-work/challenges/c05-antibiotics-assignment.md

 ## Code Parking Lot

-This section is where I save code that might be useful for reference but was not necessary for the challenge
+This section is for code that might be useful for future reference but is not needed/used for the challenge

 ``` r
 # df_antibiotics_long <- df_antibiotics_long %>%